 For the past 3 days, I roamed the Grand Hyatt in Denver Colorado as a participant and speaker at the 2012 Financial Bloggers Conference.

-Know the why and the how and what become easier.
+Know the why and how and what becomes easier.

 Different people learn differently.

 I was really impressed with Laura Adams who has a very popular financial podcast called Money Girl.
 I was floored when she said her podcasts had been downloaded 45 million times.
 I want to explore this medium a little more.
 Would you like to see some of the Retire Happy posts come out in an audio version?

 A large reason for the traffic coming to Retire Happy is the ranking of some of the posts on Google searches but I have not really done too much with YouTube.
 One of the better know bloggers Jeff Rose has embraced videos and talked about how he is having so much fun with videos.
 I would like to do a better job to harness videos.
 Would you like to see more videos on Retire Happy?

 Visitors to a website will give you about 8 seconds before they move on.

 Do you agree?
 Gregory Go and Ashley Jacobs of Wisebread shared this statistic along with many others in their State of the Financial Blogosphere address.
 They also suggested that the Small Screen is back and all websites need to make sure their sites are mobile-friendly.
 That’s now big on our priority list for Retire Happy.

 We need more GOOD information on the web.